There is a TON of SEO business opportunity out there. After all, SEO is a $80 billion dollar industry according to the latest data.

 - Technical courses made specifically for SEOs to do their job with greater efficiency i.e. only teach the absolutely necessary aspects of Python/Shell/Excel/Regex/Xpath that a SEO may need when interacting with websites, data, servers etc.

 - Mega batch URL analysis software — in the range of 1M+ URLs (not 200 like some tools offer), analyzing metrics such as backlink data as well as last crawl and meta data.
+Essentially, a cloud version of URL Profiler, with a few extra features tacked on.

 - Shortlinking service that is actually short (less than 5 characters), does not require a login to use, acts as a 301 and has a legible path e.g. a link could be z.io/page instead of bit.ly/2xM3iAo.